 |Brad Stevens, Parliamentarian|

 |Alejandro "Al" Perkins|

 - As a general rule, meetings of the University of Louisiana Board of Supervisors do not include discussion that pertains to KEDM.
-All open meetings of the Board can be found at this link: date, time and place of open meetings.
+All open meetings of the Board can be found at this link:date, time and place of open meetings.
 Pursuant to 47 U.S.C.
 Section 396(k)(4), any sessions of the Board that are closed for executive session will be noted in the minutes of that meeting when posted at this link.
-As of December 7, 2020, the most recent closed (executive) session for which public records are available was held on December 3, 2020 regarding personnel matters.
-According to the minutes of the meeting, during the executive session, no motions were made nor votes taken.
+As of April 18, 2023, the most recent closed (executive) session for which public records are available was held on February 23, 2023 regarding personnel matters.
+According to the meeting agenda, Executive (closed) session was required pursuant to La.
+R.S.
+42:17 Exceptions to open meetings.

 - Audited Financial Statements and Annual Financial Report to CPB.
 Copies may be requested by contacting the station during normal business hours.
 A nominal fee may apply.